 - Understand the latest transition developments.
-The websites of the Bank of England-initiated Working Group on Sterling Risk-Free Reference Rates, the FCA, the US Alternative Reference Rates Committee and ISDA are good sources of information - A summary of the interim dates is set out in the September issue of our IBOR Transition Newsletter - Talk to your bankers and legal and financial advisors - Familiarise yourself with SONIA, SOFR and any other rates relevant to you, and how interest is calculated - Get involved through industry bodies (e.g. ACT, LMA) and participate in working groups if you can rate loans, interest rate swaps; some less so such as intragroup agreements, working capital arrangements, etc.
+The websites of the Sterling Working Group, the FCA, the US Alternative Reference Rates Committee and ISDA are good sources of information - A summary of the interim dates is set out in the September issue of our IBOR Transition Newsletter - Talk to your bankers and legal and financial advisers - Familiarise yourself with SONIA, SOFR and any other rates relevant to you, and how interest is calculated - Get involved through industry bodies (e.g. ACT, LMA, LSTA) and participate in working groups where possible